Handling Application Startup

 The UnlockPage

-is only visited if the user chooses to cancel the unlocking of the vault.
-The purpose of this page is to give the user
+is visited after the user chooses to cancel the unlocking of the vault elsewhere in the application.
+The purpose of this

-reasonable options for what they can try next: either re-try the unlock or completely redo their login.
+page is to give the user reasonable options for what they can try next: either re-try the unlock or completely redo their login.

 We start with a minimal page.